Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Introduction

-However, training action recognition models on long videos in an end-to-end manner still faces efficiency and computational challenges.
-Existing approaches~\cite{feichtenhofer2019slowfast, fan2021multiscale} typically train their models by trimming short clips from long videos.
-As depicted in Figure~\ref{fig:motivation}(a), while this approach is efficient, it requires precise annotations of action start and end timestamps (\ie, knowing which actions are contained in the trimmed clips) to label the trimmed clips, which are expensive to collect.
-Therefore, it is more practical to address this in a weakly supervised manner, using action category sets of long videos without relying on action interval annotations.
-Figure~\ref{fig:motivation}(b) illustrates a straightforward approach, using all the actions in the video-level category set as the supervised labels for the trimmed clips.
+Solving this weakly supervised long-video action recognition task under an end-to-end framework is non-trivial, as it faces a dilemma between the weak annotation and end-to-end training demand (i.e., the end-to-end training only allows clip-level processing while the weak annotation cannot provide precise supervision).
+Notably, previous works addressing weakly supervised long-video tasks (e.g., action localization~\cite{zhang2021cola, ju2022adaptive}) typically adopt a multi-instance learning (MIL) framework~\cite{ren2023proposal, luo2020weakly, zhang2020multi}, which treats the pre-extracted features of each long video as a bag.
+However, the MIL framework is not applicable for end-to-end training, since loading very long videos in memory is infeasible.
+Alternatively, in Figure~\ref{fig:motivation}(b), we illustrate a straightforward approach for our setting, where all actions in the video-level category set are used as the supervised labels for the trimmed clips during end-to-end training.
 However, as shown in Figure~\ref{fig:motivation}(c), such weakly supervised training significantly degrades the recognition performance of both CNN-based and Transformer-based models.
-This degradation is caused by noisy action labels, \ie, some actions present in the long video do not appear in the trimmed clip.

-To this end, this work aims to answer the question: \begin{quote} ``Can action recognition models be effectively trained end-to-end on long-video datasets under weak supervision?" \end{quote}
+This degradation is caused by noisy action labels, i.e., some actions present in the long video do not appear in the trimmed clip.
+To this end, this work aims to answer the question: \begin{quote} Can action recognition models be effectively end-to-end trained on long-video datasets under weak supervision? \end{quote}